-2.1 Financial Result
+2.1 Financial Results

-The operating result of the year under review amounted to a surplus of Rs.1, 017,128 and the corresponding surplus in the preceding year amounted to Rs.715,188.
-Therefore an improvement amounting to Rs.301,940 of the financial result was observed.
-The increase of the Membership Fee Income by a sum of Rs.100,000 and the decrease of the Administrative Expenditure by a sum of Rs.68,129 as compared with the preceding year had been the main reasons for this improvement.
+The operating result of the year under review had been a surplus of Rs.1,155,435 as compared with the corresponding surplus of Rs.1,017,128 in the preceding year, thus observing an improvement of Rs.138,307 in the financial result.
+The increase of the Membership Fee Income by Rs.60,500 and the decrease of the Administrative Expenditure by Rs.34,374 in the year under review as compared with the preceding year had been the main reasons for this improvement.